IBM and Red Hat — the next chapter of open innovation. Learn more ›

 <Title >Online Shoes Inc Report</Title>

-The most critical part for multi-tenancy is that the account is specified in the URL as a parameter so that the infrastructure is aware which customer is requesting access to its data.
+The most critical part for multi-tenancy is that the account be specified in the URL as a parameter so that the infrastructure is aware which customer is requesting access to its data.
 This is the routing mechanism for multi-tenancy at the service level.

-One example is a stack that has the web layer (HTTP server), application layer (application server), and database layer (database server) preconfigured for deployment to either physical hardware or virtualized instances of operation systems.
-This approach is a typical way to plan for growth for web-based applications, because demand can be high one day and low another.
+One example is a stack that has the Web layer (HTTP server), application layer (application server), and database layer (database server) preconfigured for deployment to either physical hardware or virtualized instances of operation systems.
+This is a typical way to plan for growth for web-based applications, because demand can be high one day and low another.
 These instances can be scaled back during low-volume periods and scaled up as needed.
 The turnaround for these infrastructures, from growth requirements-gathering to running real customer transactions, is in most cases immediate, because stacks are preconfigured and automated for deployment.